Scottsville MuseumPhoto ArchiveBusinessCemeteriesChurchEventsFloodsHomesPortraitsPostcardsSchool

 Image Number: Roll4Neg9A

-Comments: The James River Division of the Chesapeake and Ohio, built in 1881, was of great importance to Scottsville as it hauled freight, passengers, and the daily mail to town.
+Comments: The James River Division of the Chesapeake and Ohio (previously property of the Richmond and Allegheny Railroad Company), was of great importance to Scottsville as it hauled freight, passengers, and the daily mail to town.
 As did the James River and Kanawha Canal before it, the C & O train connected Scottsville to the commercial centers of Richmond and Lynchburg.
 A purely Scottsville amusement in the early 1900's was watching the train go by.
 As shown here, it was common to see a good-sized group of townsfolk strolling down to the depot with Postmaster Gault to meet the Number 11 from Richmond and pick up the day's mail.

 Following is a guide to the names of these town citizens waiting on the platform at Scottsville Depot and keyed to the image numbers below: